-The Company's most critical accounting policy relates to its allowance for credit losses on loans and leases and unfunded lending commitments, which reflects the estimated losses resulting from the inability of its borrowers to make loan payments.
-The allowance for credit losses on loans and leases and unfunded lending commitments is established and maintained at an amount sufficient to absorb losses on loans and leases held for investment.
+One of the Company's critical accounting policies relates to its allowance for credit losses, which reflects the estimated losses resulting from the inability of its borrowers to make loan payments.
+The allowance for credit losses is established and maintained at an amount sufficient to absorb losses on loans and leases held for investment.
 Credit losses arise not only from credit risk, but also from other risks inherent in the lending process including, but not limited to, collateral risk, operation risk, concentration risk and economic risk.
-As such, all related risks of lending are considered when assessing the adequacy of the allowance for credit losses on loans and leases and unfunded commitments.
+As such, all related risks of lending are considered when assessing the adequacy of the allowance for credit losses.

-Management believes that the allowance for credit losses on loans and unfunded lending commitments is adequate and appropriate for all periods presented in these financial statements.
-All credit relationships with an outstanding balance of \$100,000 or greater that are included in Management's loan watch list are individually reviewed for credit losses.
+Management believes that the allowance for credit losses is adequate and appropriate for all periods presented in these financial statements.
+All credit relationships with an outstanding balance of \$50,000 or greater that are included in Management's loan watch list are individually reviewed for credit losses.